Minimizing movements for quasilinear Keller--Segel systems with nonlinear mobility in weighted Wasserstein metrics

 where $m(u) = u^\alpha$, $u_\tau$ is a pointwise constant function (Definition \ref{dfn5.1}) and $C>0$ is a constant independent of $\varepsilon$ and $\tau$.
 However, we only obtain such estimate replaced $m$ by $m_\varepsilon$, that is, the distance depends on $\varepsilon$ (see Lemma \ref{lem5.3}).
 Thus combining the lower semicontinuity of the weighted Wasserstein distance with the above estimate, we prove the pointwise convergence for $t$ weakly in $L^1\cap L^{p+1-\alpha}(\Omega)$.
 This approach is original and may be applied for other cases if we use the lower semicontinuity of the weighted Wasserstein distance similarly.

-\quad Finally, we remark that the way of the approximation of $u^\alpha$ by $(u+\varepsilon)^\alpha$ is important in our case.
-In \cite{LMS}, they also approximate the mobility function by another way such as $u^\alpha$ by $(u+\varepsilon)^\alpha - \varepsilon^\alpha$.
+\quad Finally, we remark that the way of the approximation of $u^\alpha$ by $(u+\varepsilon)^\alpha$ is important in the point of view of minimizing movements with the weighted Wasserstein space.
+In \cite{LMS}, when they investigate the fourth-order partial differential equations, which do not have Lipschitz mobility, they also approximate the mobility function by another way such as $u^\alpha$ by $(u+\varepsilon)^\alpha - \varepsilon^\alpha$.
 However, thier approximation requires that initial data $u_0$ belongs to $L^2(\Omega)$ in order to obtain the uniform estimate for $\boldsymbol{U}_\varepsilon$.
-If $p< 1+\alpha$ then our initial data $u_0$ does not belong to $L^2(\Omega)$, thus we cannot use thier approximation in our case, especially in Theorem \ref{thm1.2} and Theorem \ref{thm1.4}.
+If $p< 1+\alpha$ then our initial data $u_0$ does not belong to $L^2(\Omega)$, thus we cannot use thier approximation in that case.
 On the other hand, in order to derive uniform estimate for $\boldsymbol{U}_\varepsilon$, our approximation requires that initial data $u_0$ belongs to $L^{2-\alpha}(\Omega)$, which is naturally satisfied, hence it is effective to use our apporoximation in our case.